ozone-his/ozone-docker-compose/README.md

 # Ozone - The Docker Compose Project

-👉 Please refer to the [Ozone](https://github.com/ozone-his/ozone-distro) repository to try and run Ozone 👈
+👉 **Recommended:** Please refer to the [Ozone](https://github.com/ozone-his/ozone-distro) repository to try and run Ozone 👈

-Even if it is not the recommended way, developpers can also run Ozone directly from this project.
+While is not the recommended way, developpers can also run Ozone directly from this project.
 See instructions below.

 ## (option 1) Try Ozone FOSS in Gitpod